🌡️Automotive Temperature Converter

-Convert between Fahrenheit and Celsius for automotive use
+Convert automotive temperatures between Fahrenheit and Celsius for engine and cooling system analysis.
+Essential temperature converter for automotive diagnostics.

 🌡️ Fahrenheit to Celsius